Security at Catalant

 Catalant’s management team reviews and approves policies annually—or when there is a significant change that impacts how controls or policies operate.
 Our information security team documents policies extensively and provides them to all employees on our intranet site.

-As part of the Catalant employee onboarding process, all new hires must pass a background check, sign a confidentiality and non-disclosure agreement, complete security and privacy awareness training, and acknowledge receipt and understanding of our policies.
+As part of the Catalant employee onboarding process, all new hires (as well as all contractors with access to customer information) must pass a background check, sign a confidentiality and non-disclosure agreement, complete security and privacy awareness training, and acknowledge receipt and understanding of our policies.
 We require all employees to complete security and privacy awareness training on an annual basis, and to re-certify that they agree to abide by our policies.

 To help ensure that our controls are designed appropriately and operating effectively, Catalant undergoes an annual SOC 2 examination from an independent third-party audit firm.
-Please contact your Catalant Account Executive to request a copy of our most recent SOC 2 audit report.
+Please contact your Catalant representative to request a copy of our most recent SOC 2 audit report.